Sully District Council of Citizens Associations

-Has yours made plans to join us for 2020?
+Has yours made plans to join us for 2022?

-- Sully District Council Tweets!
+Sully District Council is Social!

-Joint Sully Land Use and Transportation Committee topics
+Joint Sully Land Use and Transportation Committee topics:

 - In light of an amendment to the Code of Virginia, the county has provided us with a statement be to read when our land use committee meets with a prospective applicant for a rezoning or proffer condition amendment (PCA) for new residential development and/or new residential use in areas of the County that are not exempt from Virginia Code Section 15.2-2303.4.
 It is recommended that if our committee is meeting with more than one applicant to read this statement for each rezoning/PCA.

 - All times estimates are provided as a courtesy, presentations will start after the completion of the proceeding presentation, however long it takes.
 Recommend that presenters be ready at least 30 minutes prior to their scheduled time.